julzaza/wildwitchherbs/_posts/2026-01-24-folk-traditions-spring-renewal.md

 - cleansing body and tools
 - observing silence or prayer

-This restraint parallels the caution seen in **[ancestral Spring Equinox foraging traditions](/spring-equinox-foraging-folklore/)**, where early growth was approached carefully rather than consumed freely.
+This restraint parallels the caution seen in **[Ancestral Spring Equinox Foraging Traditions](/spring-equinox-foraging-folklore/)**, where early growth was approached carefully rather than consumed freely.

 ---